Diplomatic Model

 So, from the point of view of our visualization, we define three types of signs on the carrier: base text; text added by operations; and hints which visually correspond to them.

-“Element” in the context of visualization is a specific term belonging to its XML-based encoding, as the visualization relies on SVG.
+“Element” in the context of visualization is a specific term belonging to its XML-based encoding, as the visualization relies on SVG (which is an XML dialect).

 It should be noticed that the distinction between hints and added text is not a visual one; as for all the signs in this classification, it is functional to the rendering logic.
 For instance, it may well happen that a hint is represented by text, like the number of an epigram written on its corner, or a textual annotation.
 Even then, the hint is different because it is just the optional visual counterpart of an operation, and does not represent text which becomes part of the epigram’s text.
 So, it may have the appearance of text, or more frequently be just some freehand drawing; but in both cases, it never represents a part of the text being transformed.